 Databases have been around for many years to efficiently organize, store, retrieve, and update data systematically.
-In the past, statisticians and analysts usually dealt with small datasets stored in text or Excel files and often did not interact with database systems.
+In the past, statisticians and analysts usually dealt with small datasets stored in text or spreadsheet files and often did not interact with database systems.
 Students from the traditional statistics department usually lack the necessary database knowledge.
 However, as data grow bigger, database knowledge becomes essential and required for statisticians, analysts and data scientists in an enterprise environment where data are stored in some form of database systems.
 Databases often contain a collection of tables and the relationship among these tables (i.e. schema).
 The table is the fundamental structure for databases that contain rows and columns similar to data frames in R or Python.
 Database management systems (DBMS) ensure data integration and security in real time operations.
 There are many different DBMS such as Oracle, SQL Server, MySQL, Teradata, Hive, Redshift and Hana.
 The majority of database operations are very similar among different DBMS, and Structured Query Language (SQL) is the standard language to use these systems.

 SQL became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standardization (ISO) in 1987.
 The most recent version is published in December 2016.
 For typical users, fundamental knowledge is nearly the same across all database systems.
 In addition to the standard features, each DBMS providers include their own specific functions and features.
 So, for the same query, there may be slightly different implementations (i.e. SQL script) for different systems.
 In this section, we use the Databricks’ SQL implementation (i.e. all the SQL scripts can run in Databricks SQL notebook).